in28minutes/learning-paths-cloud-and-devops/devops/learning-infrastructure-as-code.md

 ### Social Media Post

 ```
-Is DevOps something really new?

-How do I start with DevOps?

-There are 100s of DevOps tools.
-Which one's should I learn?

-There is lot of terminology associated with DevOps.
-How do I learn them?
+How can I learn Infrastructure as Code?
+Which Infrastructure as Code tool should I learn?
+Terraform or Ansible or CloudFormation or AWS CDK ..

 These are some of the questions that a number of beginner reach out to me with.

-Amit Davé (https://www.linkedin.com/in/amdave/) and Ranga Karanam (https://in.linkedin.com/in/rangakaranam) discuss these questions in depth in this video.
+Turja N Chaudhuri (https://in.linkedin.com/in/turjac591) and Ranga Karanam (https://in.linkedin.com/in/rangakaranam) discuss these questions in depth in this video.

 FULL DISCUSSION - TODO VIDEO LINK